hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

 <img src="https://github.com/hanhanwu/Hanhan_Data_Science_Practice/blob/master/AI_Experiments/images/hungarian_alg.PNG" width="550" height="250" />
 </p>

-#### Continuous Random Variables
-* Model MINE (Mutual Information Network Estimator)
+#### Model MINE (Mutual Information Network Estimator) for Continuous Random Variables
 * The idea is similar to IIC for discrere random variables, but it's an approximation here with the input follows a certain distributions
+  * The approximation is done by taking huge amount of samples and creating a histogram with large number of bins
 * Because MINE is an approximation, it's not expected to perform better than IIC
-  * [MINE implementation][92]
+##### [MINE implementation][92]
+* Assume the X and X_bar forms a binary Gussian distribution
+* Similar to IIC:
+  * The input is images and their corresponding transformed images, the goal of MINE clustering is to maximize the MI between the latent vectors of the image pairs
+* Different from IIC:
+  * The output of MINE clustering is in continuous format instead of one-hot vector format, therefore we need to use linear classifier instead of linear assignment algorithm
+    * A linear classifier is a MLP without a non-linear activation function
+    * ‼ In the code, it's making 2 mistakes:
+      * The activation function in class MINE's `build_model()` should be `softmax`
+      * The activation function in class LinearClassifier's `build_model()` should be `linear`

 ## [Deep Reinforcement Learning][84]

 ## Meta Learning